Luis Abraham Coreas

 Luis Abraham Coreas Privado (10 August 1950 – 13 March 1978) was a Salvadoran footballer.

 Club career

 Nicknamed el Muñeco, Luis Abraham played for the Juan Francisco Barraza-managed Águila, in which the big highlight came when on 20 November 1972, he scored the lone goal against Municipal Limeño to give Aguila their sixth national title.

 In 1974, Luis Abraham joined Luis Ángel Firpo and went on to play club football in Guatemala.

 Personal life

-He is the brother of former footballers Víctor Coreas Privado, Salvador Coreas Privado, Marcos Coreas and Carlos Coreas.
+He is the brother of former footballers Víctor Coreas Privado, Salvador Coreas Privado, Marcos Coreas Privado and Carlos Coreas Privado.